Skip to main content

 Zinc acetate versus elemental zinc

-It should be stressed that this dose of Zinc SHOULD NOT be taken for more than one week.
-Recent trials looking at zinc acetate specifically have shown no adverse effects giving 92mg over a short period of time and in a slightly longer term there were no adverse effects on copper following 6 weeks of supplementation.
-There is therefore no scientific basis to suggest that 1 week of high dose (around 90mg Zinc) will have detrimental health effects.2
+It should be stressed that this dose of zinc SHOULD NOT be taken for more than one week.
+Recent trials looking at zinc acetate specifically have shown no adverse effects giving 92mg over a short period of time, and in the slightly longer term there were no adverse effects on copper following 6 weeks of supplementation.
+There is therefore no scientific basis to suggest that 1 week of high-dose (around 90mg zinc) will have detrimental health effects.2

-Other side effects reported with high dose supplementation is constipation and a bad taste in the mouth.
+Other side-effects reported with high-dose supplementation are constipation and a bad taste in the mouth.
 If the bad taste is a problem the advice is simply to stop taking the supplement.
 It does however appear that the bad taste is dependent upon the composition of the lozenge rather than the zinc itself.

 Conclusion and recommendations